Patterns for Remote MCP Servers

 Use these patterns when you need to integrate with Redpanda infrastructure, publish data to topics, or implement caching systems.

-Use outputs to send data to external systems or build caching systems.
+Use outputs to send data to external systems, publish events to Redpanda topics, or integrate with downstream services.

 This example publishes a message to a Redpanda topic: